buba4r/Noumea/README.md

 Master student participation : Yasmin Ait Maksene, Yanis Remila, Fatah M'Sili and Boubacar DIALLO

 # License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.